-The effect of diverse solutes in minimising damage to biological macromolecules has been widely reported.
-In the case of enzymes, electrical interactions with ions, and ion mediated interactions between macromolecules are obviously important in maintaining activity.
+The effect of diverse solutes in minimizing damage to biological macromolecules has been widely reported.
+In the case of enzymes, electrical interactions with ions and ion-mediated interactions between macromolecules are obviously important in maintaining activity.
 The colligative action of solutes is also acknowledged to be of considerable importance.
 For this reason, we suggest that it may be constructive to examine the hydration interaction and mechanical stresses produced by freezing or drying of aqueous macromolecular phases.
-As is the case with lamellar phases, vitrification of the aqueous phase would reduce the extent of (further) mechanical stress in the macromolecules, and this may be an important part of the contribution of cryoprotectants to the stabilisation of biological macromolecules.
-The situation is however complicated by the different partitioning effects of different solutes, their different effects on vitrification and their different specific effects on enzyme activity (see discussions by Moreira et al, 1998; Santarius and Franks, 1998).
-In Appendix 4, we derive relations among the hydration interaction of macromolecules, their contribution to the freezing point depression, and the intra-molecular stress.
+As is the case with lamellar phases, vitrification of the aqueous phase would reduce the extent of (further) mechanical stress in the macromolecules, and this may be an important part of the contribution of cryoprotectants to the stabilization of biological macromolecules.
+The situation is, however, complicated by the different partitioning effects of different solutes, their different effects on vitrification, and their different specific effects on enzyme activity (see discussions in 53, 65).
+In Appendix 4, we derive relations among the hydration interaction of macromolecules, their contribution to the freezing point depression, and the intramolecular stress.

-Crowe et al. (1998) discuss the effects of vitrified solutions on the stability of proteins.
-They point out the vast differences between the stabilizing effects of small solutes and polymers in the vitrified state, and they also suggest that because proteins themselves vitrify in the dry state, but are not preserved, that vitrification is not sufficient to protect proteins.
-This argument appears not to recognize the different behaviour found in three very different situations:
+A recent review (10) discusses the effects of vitrified solutions on the stability of proteins.
+It points out the vast differences between the stabilizing effects of small solutes and polymers in the vitrified state.
+It also notes that proteins themselves vitrify in the dry state, but are not preserved, and concludes that vitrification is therefore insufficient to protect proteins.
+This argument appears not to recognize the different behaviors found in three very different situations:

-- 1) Small solutes can vitrify in the spaces inside the protein structure, and then maintain that structure against further dehydration. - 2) Vitrification of polymers will occur in the bulk, providing no direct protection to the membrane structure. - 3) When proteins are dried, they immediately lose their structure as the water is removed.
+(1) Small solutes can vitrify in the spaces inside the protein structure and then maintain that structure against further dehydration.

+(2) Vitrification of polymers will usually occur in the bulk, providing little direct protection to the membrane structure.

+(3) When proteins are dried, they lose their structure as soon as the water is removed.
 The protein "glass" is therefore made of proteins that have already suffered substantial strains.
-This contrasts with ultrastructural elements in an aqueous glass, where the latter supports the anisotropic stress and thus limits strains in the whole phase.
+This contrasts with ultrastructural elements in an aqueous glass, in which the latter supports the anisotropic stress and thus limits strains in the whole phase.